CSUwangj/ZDaily/content/2022-03-18-Daily-Challenge/index.md

 **Remove Duplicate Letters**

-GGiven a string `s`, remove duplicate letters so that every letter appears once and only once.
+Given a string `s`, remove duplicate letters so that every letter appears once and only once.
 You must make sure your result is **the smallest in lexicographical order** among all possible results.